Young and mid-career professionals (scientists, consultants, decision makers) within the water sector.

 VAT is not included in the course fee

-- Select and apply appropriate methods to assess water quality in natural waters in relation to their anticipated use.
+- Select and apply appropriate methods to assess water quality in freshwaters in relation to their anticipated use.

-- Design and evaluate water quality monitoring networks for different types of surface water in relation to set objectives.
+- Design and evaluate water quality monitoring networks for different types of surface and groundwater in relation to set objectives.

 - Report the results of water quality assessment and monitoring programmes using appropriate statistical tools for interpretation and presentation of large data sets.